 Year 9 Preferences

-The presentation to parents/carers about the Year 9 preferences and the preferences booklet can be downloaded by the links below.
+The presentation to parents/carers about the Year 9 preferences and the preferences booklet will be uploaded nearer the time.

 Year 9 Careers Advice & Guidance

 There is useful information on the CVC Careers website, where you will find careers information.
 Please follow this link to the Year 10 Careers website.

 Art and Design at Cottenham is a practical-based subject taught, by specialist teachers, in 2 fully-equipped Art studios and a purpose-built ceramic room.
 Pupils are given the opportunity to develop their skills in painting, drawing, printmaking and three-dimensional work, using media including paint, oil pastels, charcoal, pencil and clay.

 Pupils are encouraged to express themselves creatively, whilst learning the fundamental skills, to prepare them for further study.More about Art

 Computing and IT

 Computing is about understanding computers and computer systems.
 Every day we are using computer systems; modern civilisation would not function without it.
 Computer systems control airplanes, our health service, cars, coffee makers, washing machines, tax systems, the internet, microwave cookers, mobile phone networks, laptops, desktops, alarms, central heating, remote control television, traffic light systems and more.
 To comprehend our place in the digital world, we must understand that it is the human that is clever – not the machine.